anh-tong/anh-tong.github.io/_posts/white-noise-theory.md

 $$
 then the measure $$\mu$$ is called the white noise probability measure.

+The Lévy process also is defined based on its characteristic function in <a href="https://en.wikipedia.org/wiki/L%C3%A9vy_process">Lévy-Khintchine formula</a>.

 We have the following properties:

 + The expectation $$\mathbb{E}[\langle \omega, f\rangle] = 0$$